salihozkara/MetricHunter/doc/UserGuide.md

 The load repositories button in MetricHunter allows you to load repositories you saved.

-### Search Button
+### Explore Button

-The search button in MetricHunter allows you to search for repositories based on language, topic.
+The explore button in MetricHunter allows you to search for repositories based on language, topic.

 ### Download Button